ncbi/ICITY/README.txt

 VicinityPermissiveClustsLinear.tsv

-MakeProfiles.py
+### MakeProfiles.py
   -h, --help  show this help message and exit
   -f F        Clusters file name
   -c C        Folder name where profiles will be saved -d D        Path to protein database
-Script will create protein profile for proteins from genomic database using MUSCLE for each permissive cluster in and save it to CLUSTERS folder with ì.aliî extension and CLUSTER_ prefix with line number after as cluster ID, if directory donít exists it will create it.
+Script will create protein profile for proteins from genomic database using MUSCLE for each permissive cluster in and save it to CLUSTERS folder with ‚Äú.ali‚Äù extension and CLUSTER_ prefix with line number after as cluster ID, if directory don‚Äôt exists it will create it.

 Example:
 python MakeProfiles.py -f VicinityPermissiveClustsLinear.tsv -c CLUSTERS/ -d Database/ProteinsDB